readyready15728/misc/awakemud-notes.md

 * Bang for Your Buck on the third floor of the Mall of Mammon sells submachine gun, heavy pistol, light pistol, sport rifle, shotgun and assault rifle ammunition.
+* Snoozin' in the Shadows on the second floor of the Mall of Mammon sells beds.
+* The Rack Shack on the second floor of the Mall of Mammon sells storage furniture.
 * Velasquez Bank in West Tacoma has a Matrix terminal.
 * The backroom of Bullet Bonanza in Knight Center sells even **more** ammunition.